sfbrigade/intentional-walk-server/README.md

    1. If you have Windows Home Edition, you will need to install Docker Toolbox instead.
    See the troubleshooting notes below.

+2. Copy `example.env` to `.env` and edit the Docker environment variables as needed.

-2. Open a command-line shell, change into your repo directory, and execute this command:
+3. Open a command-line shell, change into your repo directory, and execute this command:

    ```
    $ docker-compose up